MarkMH/homotopy_methods/README.md

 ---

-1. **UseHomotopy**: In this file you can define the game to be solved.
-Use the matrix notation of a normal form game, and provide the players' payoff for each possible outcome.
-Furthermore, define the algorithms starting point, keeping in mind that the solution will be path dependent.
+1. **UseHomotopy**: In this file the non-degenerate bimatrix game needs to be defined.
+Provide the players' payoff in matrix, below you can find an example for a 3x3 game with player A and player B. Solving the game using the Homotopy function described below, leads to a Nash Equilibrium where player A plays the first strategy, while player B plays the last strategy.
+See sigmaH1 and sigmaH2.

 ![](https://github.com/MarkMH/homotopy_methods/blob/0c1ff140360e552ace91f3fb88d51c85a3aa4c30/images/banner_usehomotopy.png)

 ---

-2. **Homotopy**: This function is the actual algorithm that solves the two player normal form game for Nash Equilibria, keep in mind to set the right path in
+2. **Homotopy**: This function is the actual algorithm that solves the non-degenerate bimatrix game for Nash Equilibria.
+Besides the payoff matrices defined above, this function needs a starting point, which is can be any stratey from the players strategy space, denoted by j.
+With w, we set the learning rate.
+Keep in mind that the algorithm is path dependent, thus selecting different initial strategies potentially leads to different Nash Equilibirum, if the game does not have a unique Nash Equilibirum.
-UseHomotopy

 ![](https://github.com/MarkMH/homotopy_methods/blob/4f5c49e66e0839fcfecacaac80a4a5c7268a1dae/images/banner_chomotopy.png)